aument-lang/aument/docs/tour.md

 a = #[1,2,3];
 ```

 You can index and set an item in an array or a tuple.
-Like C and Python, aulang's collections begin at index 0.
+Like C and Python, Aument's collections begin at index 0.

 ```
 a[0]; // 1